Disclaimer: All characters, names, settings etc belong to their respective copyright holders. I'm just wandering through their universe.

 "What?"
 Dudley growled as he whipped around fist drawn into a punch, Ian looked down at him, with a cool hard expression.

-"I'll get 'im later."
-He said in a not so soft voice as he turned to leave.
+"I'll get 'im later," he declared in a not so soft voice as he turned to leave.

 Ian watched him go as he made sure none of the other children were hurt and looked around for the boy who was seemingly the victim of the attack, Harry Potter.